-The Texas Health Promise is "Individuals Caring for Individuals,Together.
-SM" It is a recurring theme throughout this 2013 Benefits Handbook.
+The THR Promise[TM] is "Individuals Caring for Individuals, Together.®" It is a recurring theme throughout this Benefits Handbook.
 Whether you are a direct caregiver or support those who provide patient care, living the Promise enables everyone at Texas Health to better serve those who entrust their medical care to us.

-Texas Health's Promise is valued throughout our organization-and that includes providing you and your family great benefits.
+The THR PromiseSM is valued throughout our organization-and that includes providing you and your family great benefits.
 Texas Health covers over 80% of the costs of medical coverage for all employees.